-• Panel needs hard reboot to clear memory leak
+- Panel needs a reboot to clear a memory/state leak

-• Panel WiFi radio overloaded with too many devices
+- Panel WiFi radio overloaded by too many devices

 Problem Description